moorepants/learn-multibody-dynamics/orientation.rst

 In the study of multibody dynamics, we are interested in observing motion of connected and interacting objects in three dimensional space.
-This observation necessitates the concept of a frame of reference, or reference frame.
+This observation necessitates the concept of a *frame of reference*, or reference frame.
 A reference frame is an abstraction which we define as the set of all points in `Euclidean space`_ that are carried by and fixed to the observer of any given state of motion.
-Practically speaking, it is useful to image your eye as an observer of motion.
+Practically speaking, it is useful to imagine your eye as an observer of motion.
 Your eye can orient itself in 3D space to view the motion of objects from any direction and the motion of objects will appear differently in the set of points associated with the reference frame attached to your eye